ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: : Stable Adaptation via Minimal Asymmetric Network

 Motivated by this, we hypothesize that an asymmetric mechanism, which remains under-explored in entropy optimization, could also prevent undesired trivial solutions and stabilize self-training.
 However, constructing asymmetry in test-time entropy optimization remains an open question: (1)~Unlike contrastive SSL, entropy-based learning relies on \textit{one prediction branch}, making it non-trivial to introduce a Siamese asymmetric structure; (2) Its objective optimizes entropy rather than similarity, offering no pairwise stop-gradient alignment that enables asymmetry as in SSL; (3)~Traditional Siamese designs require extra backbone passes, hindering the efficiency for our test-time learning.

-To overcome these challenges, our key idea is to embed asymmetry within a single forward pass.
-We achieve this by inserting a predictor and the stop-gradient operator before the classifier, which aims to decouple a prediction into two \emph{asymmetric} views from the same feature: an online branch (through the predictor) for optimizing entropy, and a target branch (the original logits) for stop-gradient alignment.
-In this way, it establishes an efficient asymmetric Siamese for entropy optimization, using no augmentations or extra backbone passes, yet still exploiting asymmetric predictor–target alignment to prevent collapsed constant solutions and stabilize adaptation.
+To bridge these gaps, our key idea is to embed asymmetry within a single forward pass.
+We achieve this by inserting a predictor and the stop-gradient operator before the classifier, which decouples a prediction into two \emph{asymmetric} views from the same feature: an online branch (through the predictor) for \textit{optimizing entropy}, and a target branch (the original logits) for \textit{asymmetric stop-gradient alignment}.
+In this way, it establishes an efficient asymmetric Siamese for entropy optimization, using no augmentations or extra backbone passes, yet still exploiting asymmetric predictor–target alignment to prevent collapsed constants and stabilize adaptation.
 Formally, let $f(\cdot;\theta_f)$ denote the encoder, $g(\cdot;\theta_g)$ the classifier, and $h(\cdot;\theta_h)$ a lightweight \textit{linear} predictor.
-Given a test sample $\bx$, \methodname computes the encoder feature $z=f(\bx;\theta_f)$ once, then define two asymmetric branches:
+Given a test sample $\bx$, \methodname computes the encoder feature $z=f(\bx;\theta_f)$ once, then defines two asymmetric branches:

-Let $p^r = \text{softmax}(u_r)$ and $p^o = \text{softmax}(u_o)$.
+Let $p^r = \text{softmax}(u^r)$ and $p^o = \text{softmax}(u^o)$.
 The \methodname\ objective combines entropy minimization on the online branch with an alignment regularizer to the target branch: